Styles Bridges

 Henry Styles Bridges (September 9, 1898 – November 26, 1961) was an American teacher, editor, and Republican Party politician from Concord, New Hampshire.
-He served one term as the 63rd governor of New Hampshire before a twenty-four-year career in the United States Senate.
+He served one term as the 63rd governor of New Hampshire before a twenty-four-year career in the United States Senate until his death in 1961.

 Early life and career

 Bridges was born in West Pembroke, Maine, the son of Alina Roxanna (Fisher) and Earle Leopold Bridges.
 He attended the public schools in Maine.
 Bridges attended the University of Maine at Orono until 1918.
 From 1918 he held a variety of jobs, including teaching, newspaper editing, business and state government.
 He was an instructor at Sanderson Academy, Ashfield, Massachusetts, from 1918 to 1919.
 He was a member of the extension staff of the University of New Hampshire at Durham from 1921 until 1922.
 He was the secretary of the New Hampshire Farm Bureau Federation from 1922 until 1923, and the editor of the Granite Monthly Magazine from 1924 until 1926.
 Meanwhile, He was the director and secretary of the New Hampshire Investment Corporation from 1924 until 1929.
 He was then a member of the New Hampshire Public Service Commission from 1930 until 1934.